 What are snowball cookies?
-Also known as Russian tea cakes or Mexican wedding cookies, butterballs, snowdrops, and more, they are bite-sized, round cookies typically made with part butter, part flour, and part confectioners’ sugar, and finely chopped nuts, such as pecans or walnuts.
+Also known as Russian tea cakes or Mexican wedding cookies, butterballs, snowdrops, and more, they are bite-sized, round cookies typically made with butter, flour, confectioners’ sugar, and finely chopped nuts, such as pecans or walnuts.

 They have a crumbly texture and are usually coated in powdered sugar, resembling balls of snow, hence the name.
-They are popular during the holiday season, particularly around Christmas, and are enjoyed as sweet treats with a cup of tea or coffee.
+Snowballs are popular during the holiday season, particularly around holidays, and are enjoyed as sweet Christmas treats with a cup of tea or coffee.

 Jump to: